For information on our

 Open Pit Continuation Project

-The Cowal gold operation is a world-class, open pit gold operation located 350km west of Sydney.
-It is situated within the Bland, Lachlan and Forbes Shires on the traditional lands of the Wiradjuri People.
-Mining approval has been granted until at least 2032 and this long mine life provides a runway to capture additional upside.
+The Cowal operation is a world-class open pit gold operation located 350km west of Sydney and operated by Evolution since July 2015.
+It is situated within the Bland Shire on the traditional lands of the Wiradjuri People.
+The operation also works closely with the Lachlan and Forbes Shires.

 Blasting is undertaken on-site daily, generally between the hours of 11.00am and 3.00pm.